 Will Theresa May’s Coalition Bring New Troubles to Northern Ireland?

-Hardline unionist politics and a resurgent Sinn Fein are butting heads in Belfast.
+Hard-line unionist politics and a resurgent Sinn Fein are butting heads in Belfast.
 But with the DUP as kingmaker in Westminster, things could get really ugly.

 - By Simon JonesSimon Jones is a journalist based in Glasgow who reports from the Middle East, former Soviet Union, and Britain.